GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/working-with-attachments.md

     let workoutView = WorkoutAttachmentView()

     override open func contentViewDidLayout(options: ChatMessageLayoutOptions) {
+        super.contentViewDidLayout(options: options)

         contentView.bubbleContentContainer.insertArrangedSubview(workoutView, at: 0, respectsLayoutMargins: true)
     }

     override open func contentViewDidUpdateContent() {
+        super.contentViewDidUpdateContent()

-        workoutView.content = attachments(payloadType: WorkoutAttachmentPayload.self).first
+        workoutView.workoutAttachment = attachments(payloadType: WorkoutAttachmentPayload.self).first
     }
 }
 ```

-The `WorkoutAttachmentView` class is where all layout and content logic happens, as you can see we are using [_View](../ui-components/CommonViews/_View)<!-- TODO page doesnt exist --> and [ContainerStackView](../ui-components/CommonViews/ContainerStackView)`<!-- TODO page doesnt exist --> from StreamChatUI instead of their UIKit counterpart.
-More information about this is available on their doc pages.

-In `contentViewDidLayout` we add `WorkoutAttachmentView` as a subview of `bubbleContentContainer` using `insertArrangedSubview`, more information about layout customizations is available here.
+The `WorkoutAttachmentView` class is where all layout and content logic happens.
+In `contentViewDidLayout` we add `WorkoutAttachmentView` as a subview of `bubbleContentContainer` using `insertArrangedSubview`, more information about layout customizations is available [here](../uikit/custom-components.md).
 The last interesting bit happens in `contentViewDidUpdateContent`, there we use the `attachments` method to retrieve all attachments for this messages with type `WorkoutAttachmentPayload` and then pick the first one.
 This allows us to have the type we defined earlier as the content to render in our custom view.

 Now that we have data and view ready we only need to configure the SDK to use `WorkoutAttachmentViewInjector` for workout attachments, this is done by changing the default `AttachmentViewCatalog` with our own.